bobbythehuman/Race-Telemetry-Package/README.md

     # use if there is a header packet
     headerInfo: tuple[int, type] = (32, PacketHeader)  # Header size and type
     packetIDAttribute: str = "m_packetId"  # Attribute name for packet ID

+    # use for shared memory
+    sharedMemoryName: str = "Local\\SCSTelemetry" # Name of the shared memory segment
+    sharedMemorySize: int = 32 * 1024 # Size of the shared memory segment in bytes

     # standard packet info
     packetInfo: dict[int, tuple[tuple[int, type], ...]] = {